fylobc/fylobc.github.io/_parts/Part_0.md

 "Yea kind of," Greta answered.
 "We normally help with the orientation of new residents."

-"It's something that could be automated, but studies have shown that new residents get more out of it when humans lead their orientations," Mike added.
+"It's something that could be automated, but studies have shown that new residents get more out of it when humans lead their orientations," Luis added.

 "The rate of new people coming to the island has slowed down a lot, so we don't do this very often anymore," Greta continued.
 "Maybe once a month at this point.
 So the council thought it would be helpful for you guys to have some people to show you around."

 "Yes, definitely," Lisa agreed.
 "Your island is a very mysterious place."

-Mike and Greta looked at each other and grinned.
-"Yes, you could say that," Mike said.
+Luis and Greta looked at each other and grinned.
+"Yes, you could say that," Luis said.
 "We try to be selective about the kind of person who comes here.
 We don't want to discourage people from moving here, but we want to make them work for it a bit.
 Speak to people and do some research."

 "So it's kind of a word-of-mouth thing?"
 Suhil asked.
 "A friend of a friend can give you the details?"

 "Yes.
-We also actively invite some people for whom there might be mutual benefits from them coming here," Mike said.
+We also actively invite some people for whom there might be mutual benefits from them coming here," Luis said.

 "It's also a matter of self-preservation," Greta added.
 "There were fears that some countries or organizations might try to intervene in the island, because they disagreed with a policy decision, to target specific individuals or for some other reason.
 By keeping them out of the loop we give them less reason to interfere."